- Car Reviews

 What is it?

-It’s over 50 years old now, too, a feat not too many other vehicles can claim.
+It’s now 60 years old too, a feat not too many other vehicles can claim.
 While no longer made in Britain (as of 2013), it still feels like a British icon, and its name feels as synonymous with ‘van’ as Hoover does with ‘vacuum cleaner’.
 A world without a Transit would feel like a very discombobulated world indeed.

 As you’d expect, it’s comfortably Europe’s best-selling van.
 But it’s also America’s too, having launched there in 2013 to replace the Ford E-series.
 No nation is impervious to the allure of a Tranny.

-Now, we could probably fill the rest of the BBC’s server space listing the variants of Transit available.
-There’s the weeny Transit Courier and Transit Connect (think post van-size), the less weeny Transit Custom (ice cream van) and then the plain old traditional Transit, which we’ve focused on here.
+There are.
+In fact, we could probably fill the rest of the BBC’s server space listing the variants of Transit available.
+There’s the weeny Transit Courier and Transit Connect (think post van size), the less weeny Transit Custom (ice cream van) and then the plain old traditional Transit that’s the biggest of the bunch.
+Pretty much all of those offer different wheelbases and roof heights though, so the possibilities really are endless.

-It starts at a whisker under £27,000 and comes in all manner of wheelbases and heights or – should you wish – with a naked chassis out back in order to accommodate a flat bed, tipper section or whatever else takes your fancy.
-You can have single or double cabs or – of course – a minibus layout.
+The big boy starts at £40,375 and comes in all manner of wheelbases and heights or – should you wish – with a naked chassis out back in order to accommodate a flat bed, tipper section or whatever else takes your fancy.
+You can have single or double cabs or (of course) a minibus layout.
 If there isn’t a Transit to suit your job, do you even have a real job?
-Then there's the trim levels, including the new - lifestyle-friendly - Active and Trail variants.
+Then there's the trim levels, including the lifestyle-friendly Active and Trail variants.

-In Europe, your engine choice is almost exclusively four-cylinder turbodiesels, ranging from 105bhp to 185bhp, and putting their power down through front, rear or all-wheel drive.
-A six-speed manual gearbox sits in most, but you can go automatic if you wish, with a sophisticated 10-speed transmission joining the options list in 2020.
+In Europe, your engine choice is almost exclusively four-cylinder turbodiesels, ranging from 104bhp to 168bhp, and putting their power down through front, rear or all-wheel drive.
+A six-speed manual gearbox sits in most, but you can go automatic if you wish, courtesy of eight- or 10-speed transmissions.
+There’s also a mild hybrid option.
+Fancy.

-This is the Top Gear test of Pure Van, and if something wearing a Transit badge can no longer accomplish that, then we’re all screwed.
+In any case, this here is the Top Gear test of all things Pure Van, and if something wearing a Transit badge can no longer deliver on that front, then we’re all screwed.

 What's the verdict?